jkbockstael/canvasplay/README.md

 ## Description
 An HTML5 <canvas> playground to fiddle with animations in an interactive way.

 2012,  Jean-Karim Bockstael - <jkb@jkbockstael.be>

 Canvasplay is mainly a toy for myself, as I wanted to play with <canvas> animations and wanted a fun and interactive way to do so without having to switch between an editor and a browser.
 So here it is, an interactive playground with a few useful facilities such as logging, automatic code saving (yep, even if you close the browser), automatic framerate calculation, and automatic cancellation of pending animations.

-Canvasplay is tested under Chrome and may run in other browsers that I don't care about.
+Canvasplay is tested under Chrome and Firefox and may run in other browsers that I don't care about.

 ## How to use